(シリアは虫食い状態になっている)

 “Isis has been trying to exploit ethnic and sectarian fault lines in Gaziantep both to retaliate against the advancement of Syrian Kurds in the north of Syria and against Turkey’s attack against Isis targets inside Syria.”

 The bomb was reported to have exploded as wedding guests spilled out into the streets after the traditional henna night party, when guests have their hands and feet painted.
 One witness, Veli Can, said: “The celebrations were coming to an end and there was a big explosion among people dancing.
-There was blood and body parts everywhere.”
+There

 Children including a three-month-old baby were among the dead, witnesses told Reuters.
 Toğrul said identifying those killed was taking time because many victims were children without ID cards.